 In accounting, acronyms aren’t just shortcuts—they’re tools for clarity.
-One of the most widely taught is the DEALER acronym.
+One of the most widely taught is the dealer accounting acronym.
 It helps students and professionals understand debit and credit rules by categorizing accounts into two main groups:

 DEALER stands for: